Fanxuan08/11401_CS203A/Assignment/AssignmentIV/VSCode.md

     - Type `Git: Clone` and select the option.
     - Paste the URL of your GitHub repository when prompted.
     - Choose a local folder where the repository will be cloned.
+    - Add the initial files provided by the professor into the repository through File Explorer
+    - Remove the unnecessary files one by one (README.md, Makefile for MacOS)

 4. **Open the Repository**
     - Once the repository is cloned, VSCode will prompt you to open it.
     - Click `Open` to start working on your project.